-Securing Methods using <protect-pointcut>
+Securing Methods using cut-pointcut>

-Rather than defining security attributes on an individual method or class basis using the @Secured annotation, you can define cross-cutting security constraints across whole sets of methods and interfaces in your service layer using the <protect-pointcut> element.
+Rather than defining security attributes on an individual method or class basis using the @Secured annotation, you can define cross-cutting security constraints across whole sets of methods and interfaces in your service layer using the cprotect-pointcut> element.
 You can find an example in the namespace introduction.

-Parent Elements of <protect-pointcut>
+Parent Elements of cprotect-pointcut>